-So, today, I’m sharing one of my personal stories (ahem, one of my mistakes) and the lesson I learned from it.
+So, today, I’m sharing one of my personal stories (ahem, one of my mistakes) about why red flags should always be taken seriously.

 Adam (*not his real name) and I went to school together and reconnected through social media.
 At the time, I’d just gotten out of a relationship and was in a state of pretty serious heartache (i.e. I was a hot mess).
 He, on the other hand, was single and feeling fine, but still living with his ex-girlfriend.